vitorpiovezam/case-2019-03/README.md

 ## Front End

-Nuxt.js application with lists and info about medicines appliements.
+Nuxt.js SPA with lists and info about medicines appliements.

 ## Back End